BerkeleyLearnVerify/Scenic/docs/glossary.rst

 	preferred orientation
 		A `vector field` set as the ``orientation`` attribute of a `Region`, indicating that objects placed within that region should be oriented to align along that vector field unless otherwise specified.
-		For example, the :obj:`~scenic.domains.driving.model.road` region provided by the :ref:`driving_domain` has as its preferred orientation the :obj:`~scenic.domains.driving.model.roadDirection` vector field, so that vehicles positioned using the specifier :scenic:`on road` will be facing the nominal traffic direction at their position by default (i.e., the specifier specifies :prop:`heading` optionally, so that an explicit :scenic:`facing {H}` specifier will override it).
+		For example, the :obj:`~scenic.domains.driving.model.road` region provided by the :ref:`driving_domain` has as its preferred orientation the :obj:`~scenic.domains.driving.model.roadDirection` vector field, so that vehicles positioned using the specifier :specifier:`on road` will be facing the nominal traffic direction at their position by default (but an explicit :specifier:`facing {H}` specifier will override it).

 	visible region
 		The `Region` which is "visible" from a given `Object` for the purposes of the :keyword:`can see` operator, the :keyword:`visible <visible_spec>` specifier, etc.